 Ask your doctor before using aspirin together with ethanol.
 Do not drink alcohol while taking aspirin.
 Alcohol can increase your risk of stomach bleeding caused by aspirin.
 Call your doctor at once if you have symptoms of bleeding in your stomach or intestines.
 This includes black, bloody, or tarry stools, or coughing up blood or vomit that looks like coffee grounds.
 It is important to tell your doctor about all other medications you use, including vitamins and herbs.
 Do not stop using any medications without first talking to your doctor.

-Acetylsalicylic Acid (aspirin) drug Interactions
+Acetylsalicylic Acid drug interactions

-Acetylsalicylic Acid (aspirin) disease Interactions
+Acetylsalicylic Acid disease interactions

 There are 9 disease interactions with Acetylsalicylic Acid (aspirin) which include:

-- Reye's Syndrome
+- Reye's syndrome

 Drug Interaction Classification

-|No information available.|
+|No interaction information available.|